 Resolving Child Custody Disputes

 Whether you are involved in contested custody as part of a divorce proceeding, are unmarried parents who need assistance resolving child custody issues, or grandparents seeking visitation rights, Peggy has the knowledge and skills to help you resolve these issues.

 At the same time, she also works to help families find solutions outside of court.
 If the parties are willing and able to set aside their differences, it may be possible to reach an agreement through a negotiated settlement or through the mediation process.
 Nonetheless, the court must approve a Parenting Agreement entered into by the parties before it becomes enforceable.

 After a final custody order has been entered by the court, it may be necessary to request a modification of custody.
 In order for the court to grant a modification, there must be a material change in circumstances.
 This includes a parent who is seeking to relocate from Alaska or to a distant community in the state, a parent’s failure to abide by the terms of the custody order, or allegations of child abuse or substance abuse.

 For over 26 years, Peggy Roston has been helping her clients design parenting plans which will meet the children’s best interests.
 She is aware that child custody disputes can be disruptive to the entire family.
 Over her many years of practice, she has helped clients from all walks of life resolve their most pressing issues.
 If you are involved in a child custody dispute, need assistance negotiating a Parenting Agreement, or need to modify an existing custody order, Peggy will provide the advice and support you need.

 Located in Anchorage, Law Offices of Peggy A. Roston serves clients in Fairbanks, on the Kenai, in the Mat-Su Valley and throughout the state of Alaska.
-Contact Peggy with any of your family law questions today.
+Contact Peggy with any of your child custody and family law questions today.